 Western Undergraduate Exchange (WUE) Scholarship

-Student’s academic major will not have any effect in the awarding process.
-If awarded the WUE Scholarship, you are not eligible to receive other non-resident entering student scholarships.
+A student’s academic major will not affect the awarding process.
+If awarded the WUE award, you are not eligible to receive other non-resident entering student scholarships.

 For additional details on our scholarships, please visit the Financial Aid Non-Resident Scholarships website.